Royal Lao Air Force: French beginning

 Plans to create an air wing for the Laotian National Army (ANL) were first laid by the French in May 1954.
 Proposed equipment consisted of French Morane-Saulnier MS.500 Criquets, de Havilland Canada DHC-2 Beavers, helicopters, as well as Douglas C-47 transports.
 On 6 August 1954, as Laos became independent, the departing French military lent Criquets to the ANL for artillery observation.
 The treaty of independence granted France the right to maintain a military training mission in Laos.
 Beginning on 28 January 1955, the military mission provided a staff of instructors headed by a colonel to train 200 Laotian military personnel in air operations; that same day, the Laotian Aviation (Aviation Laotiénne) was officially founded at Wattay Airfield, near Vientiane.
 Its initial unit was the 1st Observation and Liaison Squadron, which served a double purpose as its Criquets were used for training Lao pilots, as well as ongoing military duties.
 By February 1955, it was equipped with ten Criquets delivered by the French.

-Other than Wattay, available landing strips in the country consisted of rough runways at Xieng Khouang, Luang Prabang, Pakse, and the Plaine des Jarres.
+Other than Wattay, available landing strips in the country consisted of rough runways at Xieng Khouang, Luang Prabang, Pakse, and the Plain of Jars.
 The French Air Force bequeathed four C-47s with French aircrews to the RLAF; three were repainted in RLAF insignia.
 The loan was conditional upon aircraft remaining in-country.